-\textbf{Motivation.} The ultimate goal of graph reasoning is to enable LLMs to leverage graph-related knowledge or algorithms to solve real-world graph problems.
-However, with the development of information science and hardware storage, the scale of graphs and information per node become too large for a single LLM to handle.
+\paragraph{Motivation.} The ultimate goal of graph reasoning is to enable LLMs to leverage graph-related knowledge or algorithms to solve real-world graph problems.
+However, with the development of information science and hardware storage, both the scale of graphs and the amount of information per node have become too large for a single LLM to handle.
 To address this, a natural idea is to use distributed approaches, where a large graph is stored across multiple LLMs separately and compute collaboratively.
 Therefore, just as graph algorithms have generally evolved from non-distributed to distributed forms~\citep{meng2024survey}), we hope that LLMs can also learn the concept of distributed processing, thereby harnessing the power of swarm intelligence to solve graph problems in real-world scenarios.

-\textbf{Our Contribution.} To address the above limitations, in this paper, we propose the GraphAgent-Reasoner(GAR) framework, which leverages the power of swarm intelligence to solve graph reasoning problems, as shown in Figure~\ref{fig:intro}.
+\paragraph{Our Contribution.} To address the above limitations, in this paper, we propose the GraphAgent-Reasoner(GAR) framework, which leverages the power of swarm intelligence to solve graph reasoning problems, as shown in Figure~\ref{fig:intro}.
 We follow a node-centric approach, assigning an agent to each node, allowing it to focus on processing its own information and communicate with neighbors.
 Thus, we can easily scale up the size of graphs that can be processed by simply increasing the number of agents.
 At the same time, under the direction of a Master LLM, graph problems are decomposed into smaller, node-centric tasks, which are assigned to agents for collaborative resolution.
 This approach significantly reduces the scale and complexity of information each agent needs to process, thereby greatly improving the overall accuracy.
 Furthermore, since agents must clearly transmit the processed information to neighboring agents, the reasoning process becomes transparent, demonstrating the framework solves graph reasoning problems through clear and correct reasoning, rather than lucky guessing.
 In summary, our contributions are as follows:

-\begin{itemize}[leftmargin=*] \item We propose GraphAgent-Reasoner, the first LLM-based multi-agents framework for graph reasoning, which requires no fine-tuning and can utilize any LLM as the underlying reasoning model.
-Our framework achieves near-perfect accuracy on various polynomial-time tasks, significantly surpassing the performance of existing methods.
+\begin{itemize} \item We propose GraphAgent-Reasoner, a LLM-based multi-agents framework for graph reasoning, which requires no fine-tuning and can utilize any LLM as the backbone model.
+Our framework achieves impressive accuracy on various polynomial-time tasks, significantly surpassing the performance of existing methods.

 \item Our framework expands the scale of graph reasoning tasks handled by LLMs from 100 nodes to 1,000 nodes, demonstrating exceptional scalability.
 Furthermore, as the graph size increases, our framework does not exhibit the significant performance degradation seen in other methods and maintains robust accuracy.